 - Click the Layout tab to return to the report layout.

-- Click the cell in the upper-right corner of the matrix and change
+- Click the cell in the upper-right corner of the matrix and change the following properties:

 Property New Value FontWeight Bold TextDecoration Underline